kpmoorse/kpmoorse.github.io/index.md

 <img style="padding: 0 15px; float: left" src="/assets/header-face02b.png" alt="Headshot" width="200"/>
 # About Me
 My name is Kellan Moorse.
-I am a PhD student in Michael Dickinson's lab at Caltech, and I am interested in using both mathematical modeling and experimental methods to examine neurobiological systems at the behavioral level.
-In particular, I am applying concepts from stochastic processes and control theory to better understand the highly robust and efficient odor plume navigation behavior exhibited by the fruit fly *Drosophila melanogaster*.
+I am a PhD student in Michael Dickinson's lab at Caltech, and I am interested in combining mathematical modeling and experimental methods to examine neurobiological systems at the behavioral level.
+In particular, I am applying methods from stochastic processes and control theory to better understand the highly robust and efficient odor plume navigation behavior exhibited by the fruit fly *Drosophila melanogaster*.